 So, let’s return to our question: If the initial conditions weren’t set randomly, what did cause them?
 Why did our universe begin in a state of such extraordinarily low entropy?

-Well, let’s notice that the low entropy initial conditions of our universe are responsible for our complex, ordered, structured universe which is full of atoms, molecules, planets, stars, galaxies and life.
-If the universe would have instead started with the most likely, high entropy initial conditions, then we would simply have a universe of black holes.
+Well, let’s notice that the low entropy initial conditions of our universe are responsible for our complex, ordered, structured universe which is full of atoms, molecules, planets, stars, galaxies, and life.
+If the universe had instead started with the most likely, high entropy initial conditions, then we would simply have a universe of black holes.

-In the same manner as we argued that the fine tuning of the constants and the design of the qualitative laws of nature each independently point to an intelligent agent, we now see that the low entropy initial conditions of our universe provide a third independent line of evidence that our universe has an intelligent cause.
+In the same manner, as we argued that the fine tuning of the constants and the design of the qualitative laws of nature each independently points to an intelligent agent, we now see that the low entropy initial conditions of our universe provide a third independent line of evidence that our universe has an intelligent cause.

 How Multiverse Solves the Low Entropy Initial Conditions